 When I freelanced, I thought that my own taste was the ultimate thermometer.
 Now, I’m not doing a 180 and saying you should completely ignore your own taste; after all, that’s your style and uniqueness.

-But I imposed my own personal preferences on everything, from business cards to website, including copywriting, creative and branding.
+But I imposed my own personal preferences on everything, from business cards to the website, including copywriting, design, and branding.
 Decision-making around these things wasn’t much more than an innate pulse check.

 If I were to get a do-over, I’d develop brand guidelines independent of my own personal taste.
 Yes, these guidelines would complement my personal taste.
 But there’d also be separation that would allow me to objectively and strategically view and evolve the business without it becoming so intertwined with my personal identity.